 The so-called “sensation novels” of the 19th century laid the foundation for today’s mystery/detective/crime genre.
 Panned by critics but wildly popular among lesser humans, The Woman in White appeared in serial form throughout 1859 and 1860 in All the Year Round, a weekly magazine owned by one Charles Dickens.
 Collins followed up his best-loved novel with three more in the decade that followed: No Name, Armadale, and The Moonstone.
 In each, he grappled with the diverse social issues of the period, from inheritance to the treatment of servants.

 Collins, a supporter of women’s rights, folds a multi-layered, utterly self-aware feminism into the pages of The Woman in White.
-Marian Halcombe, in particular, is a credit to Collins and to her gender—even as a fictional character.
+Marian Halcombe, in particular, is a credit to Collins and to her gender—even in fiction.
 It comes as a pleasant surprise (which is sad in itself) that Collins was able, 150 years ago, to understand and express the plight of women so passionately and eloquently through Marian:

 Who cares for his causes for complaint?
 Are you to break your heart to set his mind at ease?
 No man in heaven deserves these sacrifices from us women.
 Men!
 They are the enemies of our innocence and our peace—they drag us away from our parents’ love and our sisters’ friendship—they take us body and soul to themselves, and fasten our helpless lives to theirs as they chain up a dog to his kennel.